auth0/auth0-flutter/auth0_flutter/example/README.md

-# auth0_flutter_example
+# Auth0 Flutter SDK: Example

-Flutter app for Android / iOS that demonstrates how to use the auth0_flutter SDK.
+Flutter app for Android / iOS that demonstrates how to use the Auth0 Flutter SDK.

 ## Configuration